-No. Anyone can be considered for donation.
-At the time of death, donation program professionals will review your medical and behavioral history to determine if you are a candidate for donation.
+No. Although age is a factor, anyone can be considered for donation.
+At the time of death, donation program professionals will review your medical history to determine if you are a candidate for donation.
 The criteria for donation changes constantly in order to try and meet the critical shortage for those on the waiting list.

 All major religions support organ, eye and tissue donation and consider donation the greatest gift one can give.
 Transplantation is consistent with the life preserving traditions of these faiths.

 No. Your decision to be a donor will be honored.
-The Code of Virginia states that family permission is not required when you have documented your decision to donate.
-While it is still helpful for family members to know what you want, their permission will be sought only if your decision is not registered, either through the DMV or online at DonateLifeVirginia.org.
-Those under the age of 18 can indicate their wishes to donate, but parents and guardians by law must make that decision.
+The Codes of Virginia and West Virginia both state that family permission is not required when you have documented your decision to donate.
+While it is still helpful for family members to know what you want, their permission will be sought only if your decision is not registered, either through the department of motor vehicles or online at DonateLifeVirginia.org or https://donatelife.wv.gov/.
+Those under the age of 18 can indicate their wishes to donate, but parents and/or guardians by law must make that decision.

 No. Donation costs nothing for the donor or the donor’s family.
 While the family will receive a hospital bill for any lifesaving efforts that took place for their family loved one, if that patient dies and becomes a donor, all charges related to the donation process are billed to the organ, eye or tissue recovery agency.